katie608/neurotech/README.md

 - False Positives vs. False Negatives
   * A false positive, or type 1 error is when a test comes back positive when the true result is negative
   * A false negative, or type 2 error, is when a test comes back negative when the true result is positive
   * When testing for a rare disease among many people who are unlikely to have it, the number of false positives can be surprisingly high.
 This is due to the fact that there are many more people who have the disease than who don't have the disease.
 In other words, the P(actual=0 | screen=1) for the general population can actually often be higher than P(actual=1 | screen=1).
 See the week 2 assignment for more details, and an example.
+This effect is called the base rate fallacy.

 ### How to test a hypothesis
 Based on this: